-Figure 10 shows the BSRN surface albedo averaged over the five cloud-free days (2 and 19 December 2018; 3, 17 and 26 December 2021) showing a clear diurnal signal with a maximum of 0.85 from 10:00 to 14:00 UTC (from 18:00 to 22:00 LT) and a minimum of 0.70 from 19:00 to 23:00 UTC (from 03:00 to 07:00 LT).
-The large diurnal signal present in the observed surface albedo is likely the signature of 1) the sastrugi orientation and also 2) the sun zenith angle which impacts on the surface albedo even with a flat snow surface (Gardner and Sharp, 2010).
+Figure 10 shows the BSRN surface albedo averaged over the 5 cloud-free days (2 and 19 December 2018; 3, 17, and 26 December 2021), showing a clear diurnal signal with a maximum of 0.85 from 10:00 to 14:00 UTC (from 18:00 to 22:00 LT) and a minimum of 0.70 from 19:00 to 23:00 UTC (from 03:00 to 07:00 LT).
+The large diurnal signal present in the observed surface albedo is likely the signature of (1) the sastrugi orientation and also (2) the sun zenith angle which impacts on the surface albedo, even with a flat snow surface (Gardner and Sharp, 2010).
 Note that the surface albedo of snow under cloudy conditions may differ from the surface albedo under cloud-free conditions (e.g., Gardner and Sharp, 2010; Stapf et al., 2020).
-The BSRN F{SW}^{Up} sensor has a circular footprint.
-For a sensor installed at a height h above the ground, 90% of the signal comes from an area at the surface closer than 3.1 h (Kassianov et al., 2014).
-Since at Dome-C the instrument is installed at a height of 2-3 m, the albedo is thus determined by the surface elements in the immediate vicinity (a few meters) of the sensor.
+The BSRN $F{SW}^{Up}$ sensor has a circular footprint.
+For a sensor installed at a height h above the ground, 90 % of the signal comes from an area at the surface closer than 3.1 h (Kassianov et al., 2014).
+Since at Dome C the instrument is installed at a height of 2-3 m, the surface albedo is determined by the surface elements in the immediate vicinity (a few metres) of the sensor.

-We have fitted the averaged cloud-free BSRN surface albedo with the sum of two sine functions, imposing periods of 24 and 12 hours (Figure 10) together with the residuals between the averaged surface albedo and the fitted function.
-We can state that the sastrugi effect on the observed cloud-free surface albedo at Concordia is successfully fitted by two sine functions of 24h and 12h periods to within 0.003 mean absolute error, with a coefficient of determination R^2 equal to 0.993 and a root mean square error of 0.0004.
+We have fitted the averaged cloud-free BSRN surface albedo with the sum of two sine functions, imposing periods of 24 and 12 h (Fig. 10) together with the residuals between the averaged surface albedo and the fitted function.
+We can state that the sastrugi effect on the observed cloud-free surface albedo at Concordia is successfully fitted by two sine functions of 24 and 12 h periods to within 0.003 mean absolute error, with a coefficient of determination $R^2$ equal to 0.993 and a root mean square error of 0.0004.

-Moreover, we have considered all the BSRN observations in Decembers 2018, 2019, 2020 and 2021 to calculate the albedo (Figure 11), and we have superimposed the fitted trigonometric function as described in Figure 10.
-The presence of clouds is well highlighted by observations that depart from the fitted function whilst, during periods of clear-sky conditions, BSRN albedos coincide well with the fitted function.
-To conclude, the surface albedo at Concordia should be treated considering sastrugi effect.
+Moreover, we have considered all the BSRN observations in the month of December in the years 2018, 2019, 2020, and 2021 to calculate the surface albedo (Fig. 11), and we have superimposed the fitted trigonometric function as described in Fig. 10.
+The presence of clouds is highlighted well by observations that depart from the fitted function, whilst, during periods of clear-sky conditions, BSRN surface albedos coincide well with the fitted function.
+To conclude, the surface albedo at Concordia should be treated considering the sastrugi effect.

-5.6.
-Maximum SLWC Radiative Forcing over Antarctica
+5.6 Maximum SLWC radiative forcing over Antarctica